vuejs/v2.vuejs.org/source/guide/components.md

 <!-- does NOT work -->
 <child v-show="someChildProperty"></child>
 ```

+Assuming `someChildProperty` is a property on the child component, the example above would not work as intended.
+The parent's template should not be aware of the state of a child component.

 If you need to bind child-scope directives on a component root node, you should do so in the child component's own template: